kosetrova/date_nightinator/README.md

 5. Press the play button near the top of your window

+6. Open the (date_results folder)[date_results] to find a custom-generated PDF with all the details of your perfect date.
+Enjoy 😏

 ### Using Visual Studio Code

 1. Open the [everything_inator.ipynb](everything_inator.ipynb) file

 2. Press the 'Run All' button near the top of your window

+3. Open the (date_results folder)[date_results] to find a custom-generated PDF with all the details of your perfect date.
+Enjoy 😏